AIoT-MLSys-Lab/MMDeepResearch-Bench/README.md

 ## 🧾 Citation

-If you use this codebase or the MMDR-Bench dataset in your research, please cite:
+If you find this codebase or the MMDR-Bench dataset useful in your research, please cite:

 ```bibtex
 @article{mmdrbench2025,